 Call the office and talk to Elizabeth or email and we will schedule a convenient time for Wayne to come to your home.
 They will take measurements of the areas needing attention, show you pictures of completed projects similar to your own.
 They will thoroughly answer all of questions you may have.

 Although most of our customers prefer to move their own furniture, we will be happy to help with larger items.
 We recommend pianos, grandfather clocks and antiques be removed and replaced by professionals for your peace of mind.
 All personal items i.e. clothing, pictures, etc. should be removed prior to our arrival.

 How long will our refinish take to complete?

 This, of course, depends on the size and complexity of the project.
 However, most medium sized homes with living room, dining room and 3 bedrooms will take approximately one week for completion.
 Staining your floor to custom color will add a few days to most jobs.
-Mark and Wayne will give a more accurate estimation at bid time.
+Wayne will give a more accurate estimation at bid time.

 Will the process be dusty?

 Yes!
 However, we use dust collection systems on our equipment that remove approximately 90% of all dust.
 We also vacuum walls and dust all surfaces before completion.
 We make it a point to mask off all adjoining areas to the hardwood flooring prior to the sanding process.
 You will still need to lightly dust and clean windows etc. before moving your furniture back into place.

 Are the finishes used on our floors toxic?